MehSalhi/ARN-Labos/ARN-Labo03_Mbayo_Salhi_Report.md

 - tanh activation function
 - learning rate of 0.0009
-- momentum of 0.9
+- momentum of 0.85
 - 2 hidden neurons
 - one output neuron
-- number of epochs:  of 100
+- number of epochs: 100
 - threshold at 0.0.

 Results :